 Coronavirus is scary for all of us.
 For children with comorbid anxiety disorder, school closures and health threats are downright paralyzing.
-Here are 11 expert tips for talking to your child about COVID-19, navigating the next few weeks at home together, and living with the constant hum of uncertainty in an ADHD household.
+Here are 11 expert tips for talking to your child about COVID-19, navigating the months at home together, and living with the constant hum of uncertainty in an ADHD household.

 For families living with ADHD, the impact of coronavirus may be more acute due to the common and serious comorbidity of anxiety disorder.
 According to a study published in the American Journal of Psychiatry, a quarter of children and teens with ADHD also suffer from an anxiety disorder.
 This comorbidity is a fact that’s inescapable to many families at this very moment.

-Whether or not your child’s school has closed, you are suddenly tasked with the challenge of explaining coronavirus in a way that is factual and serious, yet not overly dire.
-Your child may have questions about death rates, travel risks, and contagions.
+When your child’s school closed, you were suddenly tasked with the challenge of explaining coronavirus in a way that is factual and serious, yet not overly dire.
+Your child may have ongoing questions about death rates, travel risks, and contagions.
 You must respect your child’s need for information and reassurance, while also weighing how the daily news may cause his or her anxiety to spike.
 And you’ll need to do all of this while managing your own mental health, working from home, and playing endless games of Monopoly.

 “While we all prepare and take precautions like washing our hands,” says Lidia Zylowska, M.D., a board-certified psychiatrist with expertise in mindfulness-based therapy for ADHD, “a critical part of the preparation is to not let anxiety and worry overtake our families.”